Toy

 Because of this, they are more suited to quieter households with older children.
 Toy Poodles are also hypoallergenic dogs meaning they don’t shed and produce less dander, making them a suitable pet for those with allergies.

-If you are looking for companionship, you'll be delighted to hear that not only do Toy Poodles look like little Teddy Bears, but they also love to cuddle and are highly affectionate dogs.
+If you are looking for companionship, you’ll be delighted to hear that not only do Toy Poodles look like little Teddy Bears, they also love to cuddle and are highly affectionate dogs.

 As we mentioned, a Toy Poodle is an excellent choice for those that suffer from allergies because they don’t shed.
 That being said, they still need to be looked after.